eed3si9n/herding-cats/docs/05/b.md

 > In a `do` expression, every line that isn't a `let` line is a monadic value.

-Not quite for `for`, but we can come back to this later.
+That's not quite accurate for `for`, but we can come back to this later.

 #### Pierre returns